-Amanda received a Bachelors of Art in Studio Art and a Bachelors of Art in Anthropology from Central Washington University.
+Amanda received a Bachelor of Art in Studio Art and a Bachelor of Art in Anthropology from Central Washington University.
 She then went on to pursue Post-Baccalaureate study in Ceramics at the University of Montana.

-Amanda is now working as a full time studio artist based in Advance, NC.
+Amanda works as a full-time studio artist and recently relocated to Mendocino, CA from NC.
 She regularly shows in invitational and national juried exhibitions.
 Her work is held in both public and private collections worldwide.

 construction venture.
 For more information please see the kiln building tab.